We’re living in a time when Google is our go-to for answering deep questions like, “How old is Mick Jagger now?” or “Where can I find the best pizza?”

-SEO or Search Engine Optimization is a way to increase your website’s ranking in Google and other search engines, which in turn, increases traffic to your site.
-This is for natural or what we call “organic” ranking, which means it doesn’t involve paid advertising.
+SEO or Search Engine Optimization is a way to improve your website to help it rank higher in Google and other search engines, which in turn, increases the number of visitors to your site.
+This is for natural or what we call “organic” ranking, which means it doesn’t involve paid advertising or Google ads.

 There are various techniques that will encourage Google to give you a better ranking.
 Some are made behind the scenes of your website and others are “on-page” SEO tactics that are visible to the average reader.
 SEO copywriting is an on-page technique.

 What is SEO copywriting?